-How do you write a bestselling novel or an award winning screenplay?
-You might say: great writing or unique characters or well done conflict.
+How do you write a best-selling novel or an award-winning screenplay?
+You might say, great writing or unique characters or thrilling conflict.
 But so much of writing a great story is knowing and mastering the type of story you're trying to tell.

 What are the types of stories?
 And how do you use them to tell a great story?

 In this article, we're going to cover the ten types of stories, share which tend to become best-sellers, and share the hidden values that help you master each type.

 But first, what do I mean by “types of stories”?

 Want to learn more about plot types and story structure?
 My #1 Amazon best-selling book The Write Structure explores the hidden structures behind bestselling and award-winning stories.
 If you want to learn more about how to write a great story, by mastering storytelling musts like the exposition literary definition, you can get the book for a limited time low price.
 Click here to get The Write Structure ($5.99).